skunpoj/pptx/BEDROCK-SETUP.md

 ## Quick Start

-AWS Bedrock is now the **default LLM provider** for this application.
-Follow these steps to configure it:
+AWS Bedrock is the **invisible default fallback** for this application.
+When users don't provide API keys for other providers, the system automatically uses Bedrock behind the scenes.
+Users never see Bedrock in the UI.

 ### 1. Create Environment File